sudo-prem/dotfiles/README.md

 # dotfiles
-Contains MacOS config files for iTerm2, omz, and VIM
+MacOS config files for iTerm2, omz, and VIM